 Smoked Dutch Apple Pie

 This apple pie recipe is specifically a Dutch apple pie (meaning it has a crumb topping).
-The mixture of butter, flour, and sugar creates the most beautiful crispy crumbly on top of the baked apples.
+The mixture of butter, flour, and sugar creates the most beautiful crispy crumble on top of the baked apples.
 Every bite is the perfect blend of spiced apples, flaky pie crust, and crispy sweet crumble topping.

 If you decide to go the double crust route, I’m a sucker for a classic lattice pie topping, but I’ll let you take the creative reins on this one.